 Elgin Area Leadership Academy

-EALA is a 10-month program, meeting on Saturday mornings, featuring distinguished community leaders, content experts and successful executives in the Elgin area sharing their ideas, perspectives and experiences.
-Monthly programs provide individuals with the skills, knowledge, connections and engagement necessary to develop and leverage a strong professional network of future and current Elgin leaders in all industry types.
+EALA is a 10-month program, meeting on Saturday mornings, featuring distinguished community leaders, content experts, and successful executives in the Elgin area sharing their ideas, perspectives and experiences.
+Monthly programs provide individuals with the skills, knowledge, connections, nd engagement necessary to develop and leverage a strong professional network of future and current Elgin leaders in all industry types.